 Being a solo mum by choice seems one of the most courageous things a woman can do.
 If you’re considering becoming a single mother through donor conception, you probably have a wealth of questions to ask.
 In this webinar, Lucia Grounds is addressing some of the most common choices and challenges that you would face.
-Lucia, a single mum herself, is Membership Coordinator of Donor Conception Network – a support network for families who have had children with the help of donor eggs, sperm or embryos.
+Lucia, a single mum herself, is the Membership Coordinator of Donor Conception Network – a support network for families who have had children with the help of donor eggs, sperm or embryos.

-Although the medical side of fertility treatment is of highest importance, there are also many (often unexpected!) implications for future parents and children conceived through donor conception.
+Although the medical side of fertility treatment is of the highest importance, there are also many (often unexpected!) implications for future parents and children conceived through donor conception.
 And they should be given equal thought when preparing for IVF with donor eggs and/or sperm.
 This is exactly what Lucia Grounds focuses on in her presentation during this webinar.
 Listen to what she says to consider the possible options and make the best choices for you.

 She started IUI treatment when she was 43.
 However, it didn’t work so she was told to go on IVF with her own eggs.
 She got pregnant in a clinic in London but sadly miscarried a few months into her pregnancy.
 Then she underwent two more cycles with own eggs (in the U.S. and in London again) but both of them ended in a miscarriage as well.
 Lucia admits that she really hoped to be fertile at that time – but unfortunately her age and age-related conditions turned out to be the obstacle impossible to overcome.
 The doctors advised her to try with donor eggs next time – and as she already used donor sperm, it meant conceiving through double donation.

 At the time when Lucia was undergoing her treatment (2004-2005), the law in the UK didn’t change yet and there was no option to use ID-release donors – there were only anonymous donors available.
 What is more, the waiting time was from 2 to 5 years.
 And being 45, Lucia could not afford to wait so long for her dream of pregnancy to come true.
-So she went to Spain and she did a double donation in a clinic in Valencia.
+So she went to Spain and did a double donation to a clinic in Valencia.
 Sadly, she miscarried all the three cycles she underwent there.
 Altogether, Lucia had a story of 6 unsuccessful cycles (with both own and donor eggs) and that was a hard emotional experience for her.
 It led her to consult many specialists who diagnosed her with some clotting autoimmune issues.
-They were treated sucessfully and finally, at the age of 46, Lucia underwent a double donation cycle with two embryos, she got pregnant and gave birth to twins – a boy and a girl.
-But although her own story was quite complicated, Lucia says that in case of most single women choosing donor conception, the route to motherhood is much more straightforward.
+They were treated successfully and finally, at the age of 46, Lucia underwent a double donation cycle with two embryos, she got pregnant and gave birth to twins – a boy and a girl.
+But although her own story was quite complicated, Lucia says that in the case of most single women choosing donor conception, the route to motherhood is much more straightforward.
 But no matter how your own story goes, you have to remember to make decisions that are best for you and your future family.
-Lucia encourages to consider the options and ways to parenthood that suit us the most – as this is our own life and our own happiness.
+Lucia encourages us to consider the options and ways to parenthood that suit us the most – as this is our own life and our own happiness.

-According to Lucia, the very first step in a woman’s journey to becoming a solo mum, should be the thinking stage.
+According to Lucia, the very first step in a woman’s journey to becoming a solo mum should be the thinking stage.
 It is important to ask yourself a question: “What does it mean to be a mum of my own?”
-That is where research, preparation and accessing all the resources available is really important.
-Lucia advises to contact Donor Conception Network and other support resources, such as e.g Facebook groups where you can find all the necessary information as well as contact specialists and people who have the same experience as yours.
+That is where research, preparation and accessing all the resources available are really important.
+Lucia advises contacting Donor Conception Network and other support resources, such as e.g Facebook groups where you can find all the necessary information as well as contact specialists and people who have the same experience as yours.
 Counselling is equally important.
 Lucia says in the UK, one counselling session is mandatory for all patients who consider donor conception and helps to realise all possible implications of such type of fertility treatment.
 Counselling should also be considered in psychological terms – as a tool to help you deal with all the things you are giving up, such as e.g. a relationship that has broken up recently.
 Lucia admits there are things in everybody’s life that have to be put into perspective before we can move forward with solo parenthood.